awsdocs/aws-codebuild-user-guide/doc_source/sample-test-report-cli.md

        --region your-region
    ```

    The output looks like the following\.
-Make a note of the report group ARN\.
+Make a note of the ARN for the `reportGroup`\.
 You use it when you create a project that uses this report group\.

    ```
    {